nickleomartin/emergent_comm_rl/README.md

 agent.predict(data_generator)
 obtain_metrics(agent.testing_stats,config_dict)
 ```
 The VisaDatasetWrapper return a batch generator for training, the whole training set for evaluation and the whole test set for testing.
 The ```obtain_metrics``` function determines joint accuracy on the task, the distribution of actions taken by the speaker and listener at inference time and the topographical similarity.
+Preliminary experiments suggest that fully connect agents are highly sensitive to the experimental hyper-parameters.
+For example, adding entropy regularization to the loss prevents premature convergence to a single action policy and a larger distribution of actions chosen on the test set.

 Setting Experimental Parameters:
 --------------------------------